Randy Moss Bio And Facts

 Has Randy Moss ever been to the Super Bowl?

 Yes, Randy Moss has made two Super Bowl appearances.
 He played in Super Bowl XLII in 2008 for the New England Patriots and Super Bowl XLVII in 2013 for the San Francisco 49ers.
 Unfortunately, Moss’ teams lost both championship games.
 In his first Super Bowl appearance, Moss recorded five receptions for 62 yards and one touchdown.
-In the other Super Bowl, he only had two receptions for 41 yards and no touchdowns.
+In the other Super Bowl, he only had two receptions for 41 yards.

 Why did Randy Moss attend Marshall University?